AdobeDocs/experience-platform.en/help/access-control/abac/apply-access-labels-destinations.md

 * Users who are assigned to roles with access to the same label can view the dataflow with the new label in the UI.
 They can view and edit the destination dataflow in the user interface or via APIs.

-* Users who are *not* assigned to roles with access to the same label cannot view or edit the destination dataflow in the user interface or via APIs.
+* Users who are *not* assigned to roles with access to the same label cannot do not have access to the destination dataflow to view or edit it in the user interface or via APIs.

-## Important callouts and items to know
+## Important callouts and items to know {#important-callouts}

 Currently, access labels can only be applied to existing dataflows.
 This means that someone needs to create the dataflow to the destination before access labels can be applied.